 Everyone deserves dignity and justice.
-But in the United States, 2.3 million people are locked away in prisons, jails, and detention centers, where they are subject to civil and human rights violations and a lack of access to adequate health care.
+But in the United States, 2.3 million people are locked away in prisons, jails, and detention centers because of racist law enforcement, and a legal system whose only solution is violence and confinement.

-Immigration activists, prison abolitionists, and those calling to defund the police are organizing across the country under the call to #FreeThemAll.
+Today people and communities across the country are organizing under the call to #FreeThemAll.
 Together, we're calling for the immediate release of people from behind bars as we continue to work for a future without incarceration.

 Tell your governor, Immigration and Customs Enforcement (ICE), and the Bureau of Prisons (BOP): Protect incarcerated people from COVID-19 in prisons, jails, and detention centers!